lienphuong/ReactJS-nndmc4/README.md

 This folder contains 6 simple examples using different ReactJS techniques.

-I am using yarn instead of npm, but if it does not work for you, please use npm instead.

 The first 4 examples are very much the same so that it's easier to understand the specific technique.
 Note that you can use the same project for these 4.

 The 5th example is a simple grid.
-You need to see it for yourselves to appreciate it :)
+You'll probably appreciate how simple it can be :)

 The last example is about drag and drop.
 We will be needing this for different projects, so this maybe a good starting point.

+Note:
-Note: currently the pictures are on https://nndmc4.clinicomp.com/Images.
+- Currently the pictures are on https://nndmc4.clinicomp.com/Images.
 If you'd prefer working locally, please download the pictures and correct the path in src/BirdInit.js or src/createRowData.js so the pictures can be correctly located.

+- Start script from Peng: mystart.sh
+   #!/bin/bash

+   export PORT=3333

+   export BROWSER=none

+   export SKIP_PREFLIGHT_CHECK=true

+   npm start

 # 1 - ReactJS w/o hook
 Use class as a regular way of creating ReactJS app.